 I am not trying to promote this breed and hoping it will take the place of the Labrador retriever.
-Although they are impressive, the Cane Corso is a great dog but definitely not for a first time dog owner, and definitely not for everyone.
+Although they are impressive and a great dog, the Cane Corso is definitely not for a first time dog owner, and definitely not for everyone.

-The AKC now recognizes this breed and it is available in many areas, and if you cannot afford a puppy you can look into getting an older dog through Petfinder.com or a Cane breed rescue.
+The AKC now recognizes this breed and it is available in many areas, and if you cannot afford a puppy, you can look into getting an older dog through Petfinder.com or a Cane breed rescue.
 (Type in the breed and your location into your search engine.)
-The purchase price will vary, depending on where you are at, but do not forget all of the additional expenses.
+The purchase price will vary, depending on where you are, but do not forget all of the additional expenses.

 All dog breed descriptions are just generalizations.
 I describe the Cane Corso in this way because that is how most of the dogs I have worked with act.
 The dogs I have met and worked with are among the type that guarantee a life of solitude.
 This does not mean an individual Cane Corso will act like this description, nor does it guarantee that a puppy you obtain is going to act in this way.
 It is a fair generalization, however, and there are several dog trainers who will tell you that the Cane Corso is like “Mike Tyson in his prime”.